Jeanne Sigler and New York

 Jeanne Sigler was for 31 years President of JEANNE SIGLER & ASSOCIATES, INC., a Manhattan-based, multi-faceted consulting firm dedicated to helping nonprofit organizations in the U.S. and abroad meet their fundraising and governance goals.

 Launched in 1984, the firm specialized in the areas of the arts, education, historic preservation, the environment, human services and public affairs/public policy.
 It provided in-depth counsel on feasibility studies, capital campaigns, major gift and foundation fundraising, together with strategic planning and board development.
-An experienced team providing personalized service designed to meet the specific needs of small, large and medium-sized nonprofits.
+An experienced team provided personalized service designed to meet the specific needs of nonprofits of all sizes.
 Clients served were many, and included Audubon NY, Cambridge University, Caramoor, the Fresh Air Fund, the High Line, the National Academy Museum and School of Fine Arts, the Town School, the YMCA of Greater New York, the “I Have a Dream” Foundation, Mercy Corps, and Women’s World Banking.

 In 2006, the firm extended its assistance to the nonprofit community through the creation of “Interim Solutions”, a boutique interim staffing service that provided senior-level fundraising professionals to nonprofits in staffing transition, and needing immediate ‘roll-up-the-sleeves’ assistance.
 Clients included the Mailman School of Public Health at Columbia University, the Little Orchestra Society, Hale House, the New York Public Library, the New York City Ballet, and the Center Against Domestic Violence, among many others.
 Interim Solutions was spun off to Arlene Swartz in 2014, and continues to serve nonprofit organizations in New York City and the surrounding region.